Hiwot2127/AfriTest/afritest/README.md

 - **AI-Powered Analysis:** Uses Gemini AI to analyze your code and generate tests.
 - **Unit Test Generation:** Automatically generates Jest unit tests for your source files.
-- **Integration Test Generation:** Analyzes code dependencies and generates Jest integration tests.
+- **Integration Test Generation:** Analyzes code dependencies and generates Jest integration tests for API endpoints.
 - **Customizable Output:** Generated tests are written directly to your target project’s test directories.
-- **Architecture Insights:** Detects controllers, services, and repositories for clean architecture projects.
-- **Robust Error Handling:** Logs errors for failed AI requests or file writes.
+- **Robust Error Handling:** Errors are logged to the console for failed AI requests or file writes.
 - **Edge Case Coverage:** Handles empty files, files with no functions, and circular dependencies.

 ---